 The adidas Adizero Adios Pro 4 competes directly with other top-tier carbon-plated racers optimized for longer distances, like the Nike Alphafly 3 and the New Balance SuperComp Elite v4.
 Compared to most super shoes, it delivers a noticeably softer and more cushioned ride, making it a compelling option for runners prioritizing comfort while still providing amazing responsiveness.
 For example, the Alphafly 3 offers a stiffer, more mechanical feel, especially in the forefoot.
 Both are highly efficient, but the Adios Pro 4 feels smoother and more natural through transitions, especially on longer efforts.

-Within adidas' premium Adizero lineup, the Adios Pro 4 is the brand's flagship long-distance racer, slotting just below the ultralight adidas Adizero Adios Pro Evo 1.
-While the Evo 1 is more aggressive and lighter on foot, it sacrifices some cushioning and bounce for weight savings.
+Within adidas' premium Adizero lineup, the Adios Pro 4 is the brand's flagship long-distance racer, slotting just below the ultralight adidas Adizero Adios Pro Evo 2.
+While the Evo 2 is more aggressive and lighter on foot, it sacrifices some bounce for weight savings.
 This model is also a significant evolution over the adidas Adizero Adios Pro 3, with a lighter build, improved responsiveness, and more cushioning underfoot.
 However, the new upper has a snugger fit that may require adjustment.
 For runners seeking a plated super trainer, the adidas Adizero Boston 12 is a good choice, offering more stability and durability.
+For steady long runs, check out the adidas Adizero Prime X3 STRUNG.
 Meanwhile, those not interested in carbon plates might consider the adidas Adizero Evo SL, an uptempo trainer that can also handle some racing.

 For more options, check out our recommendations for the best running shoes to find the perfect pair.

 The adidas Adizero Adios Pro 4 and Nike Alphafly 3 are both elite-level racing shoes built for long-distance performance, but they deliver distinctly different experiences.
-The Adios Pro 4 offers slightly better energy return and more cushioning, making it especially well-suited for marathon racing.
-The Alphafly 3, while also a strong long-distance option, has a firmer forefoot—thanks to its Zoom Air pods—which gives it the edge for shorter events like 5Ks or 10Ks .
-It’s also more stable laterally, offering a bit more confidence.
+The adidas shoe offers slightly better energy return and more cushioning, making it especially well-suited for marathon racing.
+The Nike shoe, while also a strong long-distance option, has a firmer forefoot, thanks to its Zoom Air pods, which give it the edge for shorter events like 5Ks or 10Ks.
+It's also more stable laterally, offering a bit more confidence.

 The internal shape of this shoe is similar to the previous model in terms of length and platform width, but the redesigned upper creates a significantly more tapered fit.
 In our testing, we confirmed the widespread feedback among users and other reviewers that this narrow fit can lead to discomfort, including pressure points or numbness around the forefoot area, especially near the big toe.
 We suggest considering this when picking your size.